Jack-Tack/CPE-487-Space-Invaders/README.md

 ## Responsibilities
 * Aidan Rudd worked with the enemy logic and the various processes associated with it.
 Also worked on converting lab 6 to work with the game
-* John Goceljak and Matt Bairstow helped with projectile logic and win conditions, as well as planning for how to implement the enemies.
+* John Goceljak and Matt Bairstow helped with projectile logic and death conditions, as well as planning for how to implement the enemies.

 ## Timeline